npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 ### <a id="git-verification"></a>GitHub SSH Keys Verification

-To ensure your SSH keys were set up correctly, run `ssh -T git@github.com` in your terminal.
+To ensure you set up your SSH keys correctly, run `ssh -T git@github.com` in your terminal.
 You should see a message like:

 ```txt
 Hi <username>!
 You've successfully authenticated, but GitHub does not provide shell access.